ryguybenson/galactic-age-calculator/README.md

 * _Clone the repository from the "url"_
 * _Open the repository in your preferred web browser_
+* _Run 'npm install' in your preferred terminal(node.js must be downloaded on the computer)._
 * _Open the index.html in your preferred web browser to view the application._